truenas/documentation/static/includes/apps/AppsEnterprieseBeforeYouBegin.md

   {{< include file="/static/includes/apps/AddAppCertificate.md" >}}

-* Set a pool for applications to useI if not already assigned.
+* Set a pool for applications to use if not already assigned.

 * (Optional) Create a new TrueNAS user to serve as the administrator for the app.
   You can use the default user or add a new user.